snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 Participants:

 The participants we are interested in for our study are industry professionals that are currently in the workforce.
 We are defining an industry professional as an individual who works in a corporate office environment.
 They would be familiar with cybersecurity trainings but will not have above average awareness of cybersecurity.
-We are looking at a sample size of at least 10 to 15 paricipants but ideally 30 participants for a greater level of percision to etect smaller effect sizes.
+We are looking at a sample size of at least 10 to 15 paricipants but ideally 30 participants for a greater level of percision to detect smaller effect sizes.

 Equipment: